lucienadvornik/ouraring_de_project/README.md

 ## What it does

-- Automatically pulls your daily data (sleep, readiness, activity) from the Oura API
+- Automatically pulls your daily data (sleep, readiness) from the Oura API
 - Stores raw JSON files in Amazon S3
 - Transforms data to Parquet using AWS Glue
 - Loads data into Redshift for advanced querying